naruthk/naruth.com-2018/src/pages/pages/2018-02-01---resume/index.md

 **Web Developer Intern**
 <br />
-Ogilvy One Worldwide | Bangkok, Thailand | 07/2017 - 09/2017
+Ogilvy One Worldwide | Bangkok, Thailand | July 2017 -­ September 2017

-- Worked with clients such as Samsung and Nivea in developing modern and attractive websites, while providing 24/7 support and services a er launch
-- Improved speed and performance of existing websites by utilizing new RESTful services, API calls, and re-writing JavaScript codes from scratch
-- Designed email templates for Samsung in Adobe Photoshop and developed them via Foundation for Email framework
-- Wrote five functional specific documents (FSD) and updated existing ones to keep up with a website’s current features
+- Worked in a team of 3 web developers to create an opinionated, company­oriented web boilerplate for all new projects.
+The boilerplate speed up initial development processes and made it easier for front end designers and developers to get started with new projects faster.
+- Rebuilt 20 existing email templates with modern “Foundation for Email” framework and ensured that each template worked across multiple devices and platforms by running it through Litmus PutsMail.
+- Led a series of department­wide training which focused on installing and using web frameworks.
+- Documented 5+ functional specific documents.
+Therefore, I gained immediate exposure to system development life cycle (SDLC) and learned how each project moved from phrase to phrase.

-**Android Application Developer Intern**
+**Android Developer Intern**
 <br />
-Bitsee (Startup) | Seattle, Washington USA | 01/2017 - 03/2017
+Bitsee (Startup) | Seattle, Washington USA | January 2017 ­- March 2017

+- Managed the improvement and inclusion of new features on the Android app, including the development of an interactive welcome screen that was built in 2 months.
+- Volunteered beyond scope of job description to...
-- Designed and developed a single-page website to promote the app (bitsee.ai).
-The site was built using HTML5 Boilerplate, Bootstrap, and CSS3 functionalities (like Flexbox)
+  - Develop startup’s first official website (bitsee.ai).
+The site was built with mainly React and SASS.
-- Developed interactive welcome screen and a tutorial section that guides first-time users to feel more familiar with the app
-- Updated existing test scripts to reduce bugs and provide stability
+  - Manage the migration of website content from HostGator to DigitalOcean, a cloud service platform.
+  - Increase brand awareness by incorporating SEO.
+“Bitsee.ai” reached 1st in Google search ranking.

 **Android Application / Web Developer Intern**
 <br />
 CP All | Bangkok, Thailand | 07/2016 - 09/2016

-- Wrote PHP scripts and SQL queries to fetch and organize satisfaction results users submitted from the mobile app that I developed
-- Upgraded company’s existing web development platform to today’s standards, like by utilizing Webpack, NPM, and Gulp
-- Built a simple back-end dashboard for Managers and CEO to view satisfaction results
-- Developed an Employee Satisfaction mobile application used internally in more than 9000+ 7-Eleven convenience stores

-## PROJECTS

-- Institute of Electrical and Electronics Engineer (IEEE) Website | [students.washington.edu/hknieee](students.washington.edu/hknieee)
-- Fun Color Picker Web App | [codepen.io/naruthk/pen/LzMwWJ](codepen.io/naruthk/pen/LzMwWJ)
-- Food Scout Mobile App | [github.com/naruthk/mobile-uw-food-app](github.com/naruthk/mobile-uw-food-app)
-- Daily Notes – Distraction-Free” Mobile App | [Available on the App Store](https://itunes.apple.com/us/app/daily-notes-distraction-free/id1299564920?ls=1&mt=8)
+- Optimized website performances by utilizing Gulp and rewriting previous JavaScript codes.
+In effect, site’s load time was increased by 50% and analysis showed visitors was increased by 70% in one month.
+- Developed an Android app useful for inputting survey responses.
+Used nationwide by employees working for 7­Eleven convenience stores (8000+ as of 2016).
+- Led a tutorial workshop on how to navigate and use the app.
+50 people attended, including Executives.

 ---